 Szarvas belonged to the 72 villages of the Nahije (an Ottoman administrative district) of Békés county, it was a center where tax was collected from the area.
 During the 15-Year-War, the Turks emptied the castle and put it on fire in 1595. however, they returned later and built it up again in 1673, making it a bit perhaps stronger.
 They also built a bridge over the Körös River.
 The bridge made the settlement strategically and economically a bit more important.
 The Christians took it back in 1683 but the castle and the town got totally destroyed in the meanwhile and the entire area got depopulated.

 General Heister had the palisade fort pulled down and destroyed the bridge by burning it in 1686.
-After 1690 the area was exposed to the frequent Serbian raids, similarly to the southern part of the country between 1690-1708.
+After 1690 the area was exposed to frequent Serbian raids, similar to the southern part of the country between 1690-1708.
 Read more about the ethnic changes in Hungary due to the Ottoman wars here:

 It was uninhabited until 1720 when Austrian baron Johann Georg Freiherr von Harruckern invited mainly Slovak settlers from Upper Hungary to the deserted area.
 They built a brand new town with the help of Tessedik Sámuel who invited engineers to plan the town.
 Tessedik also established the first agricultural school in Hungary.
 The Lutheran church was built from 1786 to 1788, while the Roman Catholic one was built from 1808 to 1812.